NestCVNestCV

 You've shaped units and developed nurses.
 Time for a resume that opens executive doors.

-Crafting a Standout Nurse Summary
+How to Write a Great Nurse Summary

 Nurse Leader with 10+ years of progressive experience from bedside to unit management.
 Currently Nurse Manager of 60-bed medical unit with $5M budget responsibility.
 Reduced turnover 30% and improved HCAHPS scores by 15 points.